The economy has been doing much better in the past few years, and unemployment is dropping.

 - Unused credit card rewards: A lot of people have credit card rewards saved up that never get used.
 Things like points for trips, cash back savings and points to get gift cards and more.
 Make sure that if you’re going to use one of these cards, that you actually use the rewards.

 - Unused gift cards: People will get gift cards for birthdays and holidays, but then they sit in a drawer, in a purse or in a wallet without being used.
-Don’t forget to use those gift cards, or at least sell it online and get some money out of it!
+Don’t forget to use those gift cards, or at least sell it online through a site like Raise and get some money out of it!
 Otherwise you’re spending money you don’t need to!

 - Missed tax deductions: When it comes to tax time a lot of people miss out on savings because they didn’t take deductions that they were entitled to.
 For example, they don’t take deductions for charity donations.
 Instead, make sure to keep track of your deductions using a tool like It’s Deductible, and save on your taxes!